ylhyra/ylhyra_content/not_data/content/explanations/Nicknames_in_Icelandic.md

 redirects:
 - Nicknames
 - Íslensk gælunöfn
+license: CC0
 ---

 <level c1/>

 Some Icelandic names have dimunitive forms that are used as nicknames, in the same way that in English a person named Robert may be called Bob.
-Nicknames are called "gælunöfn" ('<nowiki/>''caressing names''').
+Nicknames are called "gælunöfn" (''caressing names'').

 The following nicknames are extremely common: